DnaBoss/chatRoom/MEMO.md

 # 7. Others:
     I totally spend 9 to 10 hours
-    in this test, it has three main parts
+    in this project, it has three main parts

     1. Thinking require and design,2 hours
     2. server side coding 3 hour
     3. client side coding 4 to 5 hours
-    It because i don't have any  experience of front end so i estimate not precise at this part.